 TGme editor: Modify the following pagraph as follows (track change on):

 Except when preauthentication or FILS authentication is used, the pairwise key hierarchy utilizes PRF-384, PRF-512, or PRF-704 to derive session specific keys from a PMK, as depicted in Figure 12-30 (Pairwise key hierarchy(11ba)).
-When using AKM suite selector 00-0F-AC:12, 00-0F-AC:15, 00-0F-AC:20,(#590) 00-0F-AC:23(M20), 00-0F-AC:24(M21) or 00-0F-AC:25(M21), the length of the PMK, PMK_bits, shall be 384 bits.
+When using AKM suite selector 00-0F-AC:12, 00-0F-AC:15, 00-0F-AC:20,(#590) 00-0F-AC:23(M20), the length of the PMK, PMK_bits, shall be 384 bits.
+When using AKM suite selector 00-0F-AC:24 or 00-0F-AC:25, the length of the PMK, PMK_bits, shall have the length of the digest generated by H() identified in 12.4.2 (Assumptions on SAE).
 When using AKM suite selectors for which the Authentication type column indicates FT authentication (see Table 9-188 (AKM suite selectors)), the FT key hierarchy is used to derive session specific keys from an MPMK as defined in 12.7.1.6 (FT key hierarchy).
 With all other AKM suite selectors, the length of the PMK, PMK_bits, shall be 256 bits.
 The pairwise key hierarchy takes a PMK and generates a PTK.
 The PTK is partitioned into KCK, KEK, (11ba)a temporal key, and a KDK if WUR frame protection is negotiated; otherwise the PTK is partitioned into KCK, KEK, and a temporal key.
 The temporal key is used by the MAC to protect individually addressed communication between the Authenticator’s and Supplicant’s respective STAs.
 If WUR frame protection is negotiated, the KDK is used to derive a WTK, which is used by the MAC of the WUR AP to protect and by the MAC of the WUR non-AP STA to validate individually addressed WUR Wake-up frames.
 PTKs are used between a single Supplicant and a single Authenticator.

 12.7.1.6.3 PMK-R0

 TGme editor: Modify the following pagraph as follows (track change on):

-If the negotiated AKM is 00-0F-AC:25, then Q = 384 and
+If the negotiated AKM is 00-0F-AC:25, then Q is equal to the length of the digest generated by H() identified in 12.4.2 (Assumptions on SAE)and

 MPMK = PMK generated as the result of SAE authentication per 12.4.5.4 (Processing of a peer’s SAE Commit message)